-[THIS SECTION IS TO BE USED TO LIST THE FURNITURE AND FACILITIES PROVIDED WITHIN EACH ROOM OF THE BOARDING HOUSE.
-AN EXAMPLE LIST IS PROVIDED]
+[THIS SECTION IS TO BE USED TO LIST THE FURNITURE AND FACILITIES PROVIDED WITHIN EACH ROOM OF THE BOARDING HOUSE AN EXAMPLE LIST IS PROVIDED]

-[Example List:]
+[Example List]

-- 1. Each boarding room shall be provided with: - (a) One (1) single bed, mattress and bedding - (b) One student desk & chair - (c) One desk lamp - (d) Clothes storage facility of 1.0m3 - (e) Window furnishing/blind - The communal kitchen is to be provided with a sink, one stove (or an oven and cook top) and two large refrigerators/freezer. - The laundry is to be provided with at least one washing machine.
-[NOTE: the ratio will vary according to number of boarders] - The common room is to be provided with a dining table and [insert number] chairs
+- 1. Each boarding room shall be provided with: - a.
+One (1) single bed, mattress and bedding - b.
+One student desk & chair - c.
+One desk lamp - d.
+Clothes storage facility of 1.0m3 - e.
+Window furnishing/blind - 2.
+The communal kitchen is to be provided with a sink, one stove (or an oven and cook top) and two large refrigerators/freezer. - 3.
+The laundry is to be provided with at least one washing machine. - Note: The ratio will vary according to number of boarders and must be in accordance with section 3.6 of this Part]

+4. The common room is to be provided with a dining table and [insert number] chairs

-[NOTE: Ratio of 1 chair minimum per approved boarder]
+Note: Ratio of 1 chair minimum per approved boarder

-- A broom, bucket and mop are to be kept in the laundry for use by lodgers as necessary. - 6.
-The entrance door, doors from boarding rooms to patios or porches and each boarding room shall be fitted with a classroom latch (dead bolt) which is able to be opened from the inside by a single handle motion.
+- 5. A broom, bucket and mop are to be kept in the laundry for use by lodgers as necessary. - 6.
+The entrance door, doors from boarding rooms to patios or porches and each boarding room shall be fitted with a classroom latch (dead bolt) which is able to be opened from the inside by a single handle motion. - Note: Additional inclusions should also be listed here, such as television, sofas, etc, and identification of access and facilities for people with disabilities.]